 - Pediatric otolaryngologists (ear, nose and throat doctors) place the implant under the skin, behind the ear.
 This is the part of the device that transmits an electronic signal into the ear (through the cochlea), which then transmits it to the brain as sound.

 - About two weeks after implant surgery, the speech processor (the piece worn on the head), is activated by the audiologist.
 This is the first time that the child will hear sound through the cochlear implant.

 The surgery for the initial device can vary depending on the child's anatomy and the type of device.
 Most children go home the same day and typically do not have a significant amount of pain.

 Expert cochlear implant programming by a pediatric audiologist

 Two to three weeks after implantation surgery, your child returns to the hospital for cochlear implant activation.
 At this appointment, we fit and program the external receiver and teach your family how to use the device.

 Your family returns again two to three weeks later for further programming and then again at 1, 3, 6, 9 and 12 months for fine-tuning of the device.

 After the first year with a cochlear implant, we see children every six months for the next few years and then every year after that.
 At these appointments, we perform hearing and speech understanding tests, program device changes, monitor the equipment and discuss technology advances.
 We also collaborate with a child’s educational team when kids go to school.

 Aural habilitation and speech-language therapy

-The Cochlear Implant Program offers a number of therapy services, including aural (hearing) habilitation and speech-language therapy.
-Our team of speech-language therapists offer support in a variety of communication modes, including sign language, total communication and auditory-verbal techniques.
+The Cochlear Implant Program offers a number of therapy services, including aural (hearing) habilitation, or ways to improve daily skills, and speech-language therapy.
+Our team of speech-language therapists offers support in sign language, total communication and auditory-verbal techniques.
 We continue to provide speech and language support in the years following a cochlear implant.